VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

 }
 ```
 and
-- either remove that code (to remove that pokemon can encounter on changing the direction of your player), or
+- either remove that code (to remove that pokemon can encounter on changing the direction of your player)
-- replace it by this code snippet
+- or replace it by the following code snippet (to replace normal wild encountering during direction changing by mixed overworld/instant encountering, prefered)
 ```
 # Start wild mixed overworld/normal encounters while turning on the spot
 Events.onChangeDirection += proc {